az5112/perr/README.md

 To disable colors, compile with `-DNOCOLOR`.

 ### Printing of STL containers

-The header also contains overloads that allow convenient printing of STL containers, such as a vector, a map, or a set.
+The header contains overloads for convenient printing of STL containers, such as a vector, a map, or a set.

+The listing shows how to print a vector of integers.

 ```cpp
 #include <vector>